tomas-fryza/vhdl-course/labs/5-counter/README.md

 > }
 > ```

-1. Run Vivado and create a new project:
+1. Run Vivado, create a new project and implement a 4-bit up counter with active-high reset and enable input:

    1. Project name: `counter`
    2. Project location: your working folder, such as `Documents`